Oregon-Council-of-Computer-Chairs/Oregon-Council-of-Computer-Chairs.github.io/courses/cs_outcomes.md

 developed as part of the Computer Science Major Transfer Map (MTM-CS) to provide a single course within the MTM acceptable to OSU, PSU and UofO covering the basics of low level computing.

-It is a part of the OSU/PSU/UofO variant of the CS-MTM and will fulfill the necessary requirement of CS201 at PSU or CS271 at OSU.
+It is a part of the OSU/PSU/UofO variant of the CS-MTM and will fulfill a required course at each institution (PSU: CS201, OSU: CS271, UofO: CIS314).
 It is also accepted in lieu of the required CS271 at WOU.

 Any offering of CS205 is expected to use the outcomes described in the